…And what part do we play in the problems?

 I started flying in 1986.
 From the fall of 2011 through the spring of 2013 my husband’s job had him traveling to Europe and every so often I was fortunate enough to join him.

 A great deal has changed from my first flight—non-smoking is a good thing, but back then you got a delicious meal even in coach and had plenty of leg room.

 I’m always amazed by how difficult it is for people to understand the basic concept of getting on a plane.
 The flight attendant, or even the captain, can repeatedly state the simple instructions: “Find your seat, step out of the aisle, put your bag in the compartment over your seat and your smaller bag at your feet…” and yet, there is chaos.

 Someone sitting in row 29 decides he’s special and puts his bag in the compartment above row 12 so that it’s easy for him to deplane.
-The person who belongs in row 12 is now stuck carrying his bag to the rear, which means when it comes time for deboarding, he’s holding up the works to get to the back for his bag.
+The person belonging in row 12 is stuck carrying his bag to the rear.
+When it comes time for deboarding, he’s holding up the works to get to the back for his bag.
 [My brother once called out a man who did this and the flight attendant made him moved his bag!
 Bravo, my bro!]

 Who in heaven’s name thought this up?
 Now that the airlines charge for checked bags, people cram more into their carry-ons making the above even more difficult.
 If they HAD to charge for bags, why didn’t they simplify things and charge for carry-ons, not checked luggage?
 Think how much faster they could load/unload us.

 The second part of this that is humorous is that storage is limited on certain size planes, so then we have gate-checking of bags—for free.